Chhun-Nika/T3-RBAC_Web-Based/README.md

-# T3-Database_Project: Hospital Management System (HMS)
+# T3-RBAC_Web-Based

 ## Introduction
-This is a database project for a Hospital Management System (HMS), developed to manage core hospital operations like patient registration, appointment scheduling, medical records, billing, and staff coordination.
-The system helps hospitals reduce paperwork, avoid errors, and improve communication by using a centralized and digital solution.
+This web-based RBAC (Role-Based Access Control) system allows only administrators to log in and manage user access through role and privilege assignments.
+It ensures both application-level control and real MySQL user management.
 <br><br>
 ## Project Structure

 Here’s what you’ll find in this repository:

-- `pythonScript/` — python scripts to populate the database with sample data.
-- `MySQL_script/` — sql scripts to:
-  - Create tables
-  - Execute queries
-  - Set up roles and permissions
-- `RBAC/` — Web-based Role-Based Access Control system:
 - `client/` — Frontend built with React.js
 - `server/` — Backend using Node.js, Express, Sequelize
-- `Report_Slide/` — Final report and presentation slides related to the project.
 <br><br>
 ## Getting Started